We do get lots of calls from customers trying to decide which digital track set to buy. Here are the questions we ask you and info we always cover:

 Scalextric Pit Lane Game

-which is pretty fun, but not the same sophistication as the other 3 brands.
+which is pretty fun, but not the same sophistication as Carrera.
 If you like everything else about Scalextric Digital, there are aftermarket companies that can get you set up for the more realistic fuel consumption features you see in the other sets.
 Plus aftermarket companies offer wireless adapters so that you can unplug your digital Scalextric controller and have the luxury of spreading out around your race track.

 The basic Scalextric digital set has a 4 car powerbase in it.
 This means you can only race up to 4 cars.
 However, if you decide later, that you want to race up to 6 cars/drivers, you can.
 To do this, you will need to purchase the Scalextric C7042 6 car powerbase and one more transformer.
-With this powerbase, you can race 6 cars, and you also have lots of special race features..
+With this powerbase, you can race 6 cars, adjust the power to any of the controllers, and you also have lots of special race features..
 Check out the

 Scalextric Digital Powerbase for more information plus a video that demonstrates this system.